 A Curse So Dark and Lonely hits all of the usual tropes in a way that is satisfying but sort of predictable.
 When Harper is whisked away to Emberfall and meets Prince Rhen, who (after sleeping with an evil sorceress) is cursed to relive the same three months over and over again until he can find someone to love him.

 Honestly . . . this curse is kind of convoluted

 The curse only resets time on the grounds of Rhen’s castle….also, if he kills people they don’t come back… also, every time he fails to find love he is turned into a monster and attacks his kingdom.
 Also, he can leave the grounds of his castle if he wants to where time goes on normally but he doesn’t tell people he is cursed?
 Also Grey, his trusty commander– can cross worlds to kidnap girls because… reasons?
 I mean I get Grey having the ability to cross worlds to get the girls got Harper into the plot but … why?
 Why would that even be a thing?

-A majority of this book was just a bit too earnest for me.
-When I read YA fantasy I like it when character’s actions are flawed or selfish because sometimes being a teenager can mean being a little selfish.
+The majority of this book was just a bit too earnest for me.
+When I read YA fantasy I like it when characters actions are flawed or selfish because sometimes being a teenager can mean being a little selfish.
 You never have to worry if Rhen and Harper are doing the right thing because doing what’s right is all they want to do.